aws-deepracer/aws-deepracer-follow-the-leader-sample-project/README.md

 Open up a terminal on the DeepRacer device and run the following commands as root user.

+1. Stop the deepracer-core.service that is currently running on the device:

+        systemctl stop deepracer-core

 1. Source the ROS2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash